yclas/guides/docs/Development-how-to-develop-on-local.md

 If you want to develop your theme on local, you can do it by using reoc.lo as a hostname.
 By doing that, you will not be required an extra license to develop your theme locally.

-*This guide provides the information that you need in order to do this!*
+*This guide provides the information that you need in order to do this*

 ## Requirements